KudoAI/chatgpt.js/docs/USERGUIDE.md

  -u, --ui-lang <code>             ISO 639-1 code of language to display UI in.
  -q, --query <msg>                Query to send AI.
  -s, --summarize <filepath|text>  Path to file or text to summarize.
- -a, --ascii [subject]            Render ASCII art of optional subject.
+ -a, --ascii-art [subject]        Render ASCII art of optional subject.
  -m, --max-chars <integer>        Character limit per message.
  -k, --max-tokens <integer>       Max tokens to use.
  -t, --turns <integer>            Number of turns to preserve.